 And for a truly mind-blowing experience and one of my absolute favorite things to do in the area, drive 1.5 hours to the Amish Welcome Center in Ethridge, Tennessee for a wagon tour of some of the town’s Amish farms.
 You’ll stop several times to shop for Amish housewares, baked goods, furniture and produce and get a fascinating inside look at how the Amish live and work.
 It is a truly memorable experience.

-You’re ready now for a Nashville vacation of a lifetime!
+You’re ready now for a Nashville family vacation of a lifetime!
 Enjoy your visit and don’t forget to pick up a pair of cowboy boots while you’re here!